"An MBA on Steroids!"

 8 out of 10 PEP students receive job offers before they graduate--often from the company with which they intern.
 Starting salaries range from $65,000 to $85,000, depending on the goals of the student.
 PEP graduates currently work for companies ranging from startups to Fortune 100 in industries such as energy, healthcare, manufacturing, IT, entertainment, and aerospace.
 Their job titles are diverse, including CEO, COO, CTO, VP of Sales, Director of Product Development, Program Manager, Project Manager, Chief Scientist/Engineer, Chief Technologist, Director of Professional Services, Integrated Services Engineer, Project Coordinator, Business Development Associate, Technology Management Associate, and Executive Director.

 You must have the equivalent of a four-year bachelor’s degree in physics or an engineering degree with a strong background in physics.
-GRE is not required, but TOEFL is required for international students who studying in a country where English is not the primary language of instruction.
+GRE is not required.
+TOEFL is required for international students who studying in a country where English is not the primary language of instruction.
 The admissions committee considers the quality of your previous education, grades, recommendation letters, personal statement, and passion for innovation/entrepreneurship.